Burger King grilled chicken sandwiches: BK Baguette

-In 2003, BK introduced its BK Baguette line of sandwiches designed to replace the Chicken Whopper.
-The sandwiches were introduced at the insistence of the new CEO, former Darden Restaurants executive Bradley (Brad) Blum, shortly after the company was acquired by TPG Capital in 2002.
-The sandwiches were designed to be a lower fat alternative with 5g of fat and 350 or fewer calories.
+In 2003, BK introduced its BK Baguette line of burgers designed to replace the Chicken Whopper.
+The burgers were introduced at the insistence of the new CEO, former Darden Restaurants executive Bradley (Brad) Blum, shortly after the company was acquired by TPG Capital in 2002.
+The burgers were designed to be a lower fat alternative with 5g of fat and 350 or fewer calories.
 The line was a health conscious oriented product that got its taste from ingredients instead of fat.
-They were formally introduced in 2003 as its BK Baguette line of sandwiches, that replacing the Chicken Whopper sandwiches.
+They were formally introduced in 2003 as its BK Baguette line of burgers, that replacing the Chicken Whopper burgers.

-The baguette sandwiches were introduced to Europe starting in the UK in 2003, with several new varieties designed to cater to the population mix of the country.
-While the baguette sandwiches were well received and continue to be sold, several red flags have been raised by the British government and private groups in regards the healthiness of these and other products sold by the fast food industry.
+The baguette burgers were introduced to Europe starting in the UK in 2003, with several new varieties designed to cater to the population mix of the country.
+While the baguette burgers were well received and continue to be sold, several red flags have been raised by the British government and private groups in regards the healthiness of these and other products sold by the fast food industry.
 In 2005, British Food Standards Agency (FSA) cited large levels of fats and salt in the company's beef-based Monterey Melt baguette and chided BK for backing out of an agreement to help make the company's products healthier.
 In 2007 the private public interest group Consensus Action on Salt and Health, abbreviated to CASH, cited Burger King and other fast food chains over the continued levels of sodium contained in these types of foods.
-The group specifically claimed that the Chicken BLT Baguette sandwich, when paired with fries and a Coca-Cola, was one of the three saltiest fast food products in the UK.
+The group specifically claimed that the Chicken BLT Baguette burger, when paired with fries and a Coca-Cola, was one of the three saltiest fast food products in the UK.

 TenderGrill

-The Baguette sandwiches failed to catch on in the American market, and as a result they were discontinued as part of a menu reorganization.
-In 2005, they were replaced by the TenderGrill sandwich.
+The Baguette burgers failed to catch on in the American market, and as a result they were discontinued as part of a menu reorganization.
+In 2005, they were replaced by the TenderGrill burger.

-Grilled chicken sandwich
+Grilled chicken burger

-In 2017, Burger King once again reformulated its grilled chicken sandwich, simply calling it the Grilled Chicken Sandwich.
+In 2017, Burger King once again reformulated its grilled chicken burger, simply calling it the Grilled Chicken burger.
 The new formulation replaces the brioche bun with a potato roll and a new seasoned chicken fillet.
 It was discontinued in 2019.